Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: Dynamic processes at the triple point

-This dynamic phase transition process at the triple point is quite different from that of a VdW type phase transition \cite{LiWang,LiWang2,Weiwa}.
-We now examine the detailed evolution of each coexistent black hole phases, plotting in Fig. \ref{pprhotc} the behaviour of $\rho(r_{\rm \textsf{k}}, t)$ for $\textsf{k} =$hs, hi, and hl, when the initial Gaussian wave packet is respectively peaked at these states.
-We see that the initially large value $\rho(r_{\rm \textsf{k}}, t)$ in each case rapidly decays to a stationary value, whilst the other two states (initially zero) grow toward this value.
+This dynamic phase transition process at the triple point is different from that of a VdW type phase transition \cite{LiWang,LiWang2,Weiwa}.
+We now examine the detailed evolution of each coexistent black hole phase by plotting in Fig. \ref{pprhotc} the behavior of $\rho(r_{\rm \textsf{k}}, t)$, when the initial Gaussian wave packet peaks at these states.
+We see that the initially large value $\rho(r_{\rm \textsf{k}}, t)$ in each case rapidly decays to a stationary value, while the other two states (initially zero) grow toward this value.

-Considering first Fig. \ref{rhota}, the initial Gaussian wave packet $\rho(r, 0)$ is peaked at the small black hole phase with $\rho(r_{\rm hs}, 0)$ large, while $\rho(r_{\rm hi}, 0)$ and $\rho(r_{\rm hl}, 0)$ are negligibly small.
-As $t$ increases $\rho(r_{\rm hs}, t)$ decreases, and $\rho(r_{\rm hi}, t)$ and $\rho(r_{\rm hl}, t)$ increase as expected, the latter more slowly since the initial state must surmount two barriers.
+Considering first Fig. \ref{rhota}, the initial Gaussian wave packet $\rho(r, 0)$ peaks at the small black hole phase with $\rho(r_{\rm hs}, 0)$ large, while $\rho(r_{\rm hi}, 0)$ and $\rho(r_{\rm hl}, 0)$ are negligibly small.
+As $t$ increases $\rho(r_{\rm hs}, t)$ decreases, and $\rho(r_{\rm hi}, t)$ and $\rho(r_{\rm hl}, t)$ increase as expected, the latter more slowly because the initial state must surmount two barriers.
 The transition rate from the small to intermediate black hole state is higher than the total rate from intermediate to small and large black hole states.
 Once $t \geq 40$, all of them tend to 0.4801, where the final stationary state is achieved.
-During the evolution, we observe an interesting phenomenon for $\rho(r_{\rm hi}, t)$: it increases to a maximum of 0.5338 at $t=3.6986$ and then decreases with time to its stationary value of 0.4801.
-This presumably takes place because the intermediate black hole state can transit to both small and large black hole states, the latter much more easily due to the smaller barrier between the intermediate and large black hole states, shown in Fig.~\ref{GibbsLSa}.
+During the evolution, we observe an interesting phenomenon for $\rho(r_{\rm hi}, t)$: it then increases to a maximum of 0.5338 at $t=3.6986$ and then decreases with time to its stationary value of 0.4801.
+This presumably occurs because the intermediate black hole state can transit to both small and large black hole states, while the system will stay longer at the intermediate black hole state than the small and large black hole states, see the mean first passage times obtained in the next section.
 As the large black hole state becomes more populated, it will transit back to the intermediate one, reducing the rate of the latter.
-Since $\rho(r_{\rm hi}, t) < \rho(r_{\rm hs}, t)$, we refer to this novel behaviour as a weak oscillatory phenomenon.
+Because $\rho(r_{\rm hi}, t) < \rho(r_{\rm hs}, t)$, we refer to this novel behavior as a weak oscillatory phenomenon.

 \begin{widetext}

 \end{widetext}